Dr Patrick Schröder

-Senior Research Fellow, Energy, Environment and Resources Programme
+Senior Research Fellow, Environment and Society Programme

 At Chatham House he specializes in research on the global transition to an inclusive circular economy with a specific focus on collaborative opportunities between key countries, closing the investment gap and building an evidence base for trade in the circular economy.